Lambing Flat riots: Antipathy on the Goldfields

-Tension between the two groups first surfaced as petty complaints: Europeans made stereotyped claims that the Chinese muddied the water holes, they worked on the Sabbath, they were thieves, they had insanitary habits, they accepted low wages and would drive down the value of labour.
+Tension between the two groups first surfaced as petty complaints: Europeans claimed that the Chinese muddied the water holes, they worked on the Sabbath, they were thieves, they had insanitary habits, they accepted low wages and would drive down the value of labour.
 But because the Chinese were distinctive in appearance, language and dress, they became classic targets for xenophobia, and surly resentment became systematic hatred.

 These pressures gave rise to several violent protests against government policies across Victoria and New South Wales in the late 1850s and early 1860s.
 The first anti-Chinese demonstration occurred in Bendigo in July 1854.
 Some of these incidents took the form of outright attempts at excluding the Chinese from a goldfield, or a portion of it.
 Disputes between European and Chinese miners flared into brawls at Daylesford and Castlemaine.
 A party of Chinese en route to the Victorian diggings from Robe discovered a new goldfield at Ararat, and were driven off their find by Europeans.
 Similar events occurred in New South Wales, which was just feeling the impact of significant Chinese immigration.
 European miners drove Chinese off the diggings at Rocky River in New England (Australia) in 1856.
 Serious confrontations followed at Adelong in 1857 and Tambaroora in 1858.
 In Victoria the Buckland River goldfield was the scene of repeated incidents, culminating in a major riot in July 1857.